Thrillz/max-test2/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+This is an average price calculator for short distances traveled using the max delivery API and Google autocomplete API.
+The code might not be pretty but it is readable, maintainable and scalable.
+I did as a test for Max Ng.